MaximDubrovin/meteor-uploadcare/README.md

 Uploadcare library wrapped into a Meteor package.

+This is a fork of [original library](https://github.com/MaximDubrovin/meteor-uploadcare) with following improvements:

+- On demand loading.
+Only load the client library on pages it is used.
+- Server side methods included with the package
+- Tests

 <a href="https://uploadcare.com" target="_blank">Uploadcare</a> handles uploads, so you don’t have to!
 Beautiful upload widget, API to manage files in cloud storage, smart and fast CDN to deliver them to your end users.
 Crop, resize and transform uploaded images using URL commands.